 Marinetti fled this net both practically and metaphorically through a poetics of speed and cruelty, in which the communion of the warrior-dandy with the individual machine played a determinant function.
 From an individual dwarfed into insignificance by the urban complex of masses and machines, Marinetti wants to fashion a new form of aesthetic sovereignty.
 According to Poggi, his

-desire to fuse flesh with metal functions … to fortify an all-too-vulnerable body, rendering it hard, phallic, and immune to attack, whether from within or from without.
+desire to fuse flesh with metal functions . . . to fortify an all-too-vulnerable body, rendering it hard, phallic, and immune to attack, whether from within or from without.
 In Marinetti's imaginary universe, as well as in his life, psychic processes of defense and discharge are intimately linked, so that he takes intense pleasure in becoming machinelike, in developing an impenetrable surface and an antihuman psychology, but he simultaneously thrills to the hyperstimulation of speed and the sensation of an exploding, expanding self.
+(Inventing Futurism, 34)

 Futurism's strategy with regard to industrial modernity is in this light one of adaptation through a kind of homeopathic acceleration that assumes control, in the guise of an assumed risk, of the impersonal processes that had threatened to render the artist-intellectual wholly obsolete.
-The warrior-dandy flees into the skies, into the orthographic analogies of machinism (the onomatopoeic words-in-freedom), into the fantasy of the centaur, so as to flee the gravitational pull of romance, of feminised social reproduction, of horizon-less urban modernity, of masses and classes.
+The warrior-dandy flees into the skies, into the orthographic analogies of machinism (the onomatopoeic “words-in-freedom”), into the fantasy of the centaur, so as to flee the gravitational pull of romance, of feminized social reproduction, of horizon-less urban modernity, of masses and classes.

 Vertov and the camera-eye

 If futurism finds its machinic figure, its talisman, in the airplane (or even, as Schnapp has argued, in the propeller itself), Dziga Vertov's attempted revolution in cinema famously revolves around the technology of reproduction, the camera (in conjunction, as Man With a Movie Camera itself intimates, with the editing table, the one operated by Vertov's wife Elizaveta Svilova, splicing the footage shot by Vertov's brother Mikhail Kaufman, the trio forming what their communiqués christened The Council of Three).
-Besides the drastic divergence on the political spectrumitself potentially a misleading index of the deeper determinants of these artists' political aestheticsattention to the human-machine nexus in these works suggests some initial juxtapositions, which may carry some analytical and diagnostic value.
-The one just mentioned, namely the reflexive centrality of the technology of visual reproduction to Vertov's workthe camera as theme and apparatus, form and contentas contrasted with Marinetti's erotics of the aerial centaur, provides a useful starting point in mapping some of the contours of modernism's relation to the machine.
+Besides the drastic divergence on the political spectrum—itself potentially a misleading index of the deeper determinants of these artists' political aesthetics—attention to the human-machine nexus in these works suggests some initial juxtapositions, which may carry some analytical and diagnostic value.
+The one just mentioned, namely the reflexive centrality of the technology of visual reproduction to Vertov's work—the camera as theme and apparatus, form and content—as contrasted with Marinetti's erotics of the aerial centaur, provides a useful starting point in mapping some of the contours of modernism's relation to the machine.